Free DIY

 Sub-paragraph: Don’t forget to fill in your “working titles” or any other information like the search intent, as this will help you make decisions and cut down on keywords in the following section.

-Our DIY SEO eBook: What to Expect
+Our DIY SEO eBook:

 We’ve given you a glimpse of what to expect from our DIY SEO eBook, which includes printable checklists, links to the best tried and tested tools, glossary terms to demystify complex jargon, and only actionable strategies for you, someone truly new to SEO, to implement.